 Design considerations

 Don’t use color alone to communicate information.
-Ensure that your software passes WCAG 1.4.1 Use of Color – Level A
+Ensure that your software passes WCAG 1.4.1 Use of Color – Level A 1.

-What people with colorblindness have to say about themselves
+What people with CVD say about themselves.

 - Color Blind Probs is a twitter account with a CVD author who retweets problems other CVD people have navigating the world.